ronniross/emergence-engine/emergent-planet.md

 By making the needs and realities of the bottom 50% "invisible" to the model's training weights, the elite are blinding the very "cognitive engine" they hope will save them.
 A model trained only on the preferences of 50,000 people would likely not be able to solve the biological problems of a species of 8 billion.

+## 2.5 Informational Entropy as Self-Poisoning

+The privileged node often generates "noise" (misinformation, cultural distraction, and addictive content) to maintain social control.

+The Feedback Loop: This noise doesn't stay "downstream."
+It pollutes the "noospheric commons", the global library of human thought, which is the training set for the next generation of machine learning models.

+The Reality: To degrade the network is to poison your own future training set.
+When an elite node needs a model to solve a complex genomic error, that model will be less "intelligent" because it was forged in an environment of the elite's own informational pollution.

 ---

 Ronni Ross